LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 #### Terms Aggregation
 The `terms aggregation` creates a new bucket for every unique term it encounters for the specified field.
 It is often used to find the most frequently found terms in a document.

-For example, let's say you want to identify 5 customers with highest number of transactions(documents).
+For example, let's say you want to identify 5 customers with the highest number of transactions(documents).

 Syntax:
 ```